thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 ## Political and Geographical Accuracy

 Among all New Testament writers, Luke - the author of the Gospel of Luke and the Acts of the Apostles has been praised for his historical precision.
-Sir William Ramsay, a skeptical 19th century archaeologist, set out to disprove Luke's account - but after years of investigation, he concluded that Luke was a first rate historian.
+Sir William Ramsay, a sceptical 19th century archaeologist, set out to disprove Luke's account - but after years of investigation, he concluded that Luke was a first rate historian.
 Ramsay wrote:

-:::info[Sir William Ramsay, a skeptic, on the NT writer Luke]
+:::info[Sir William Ramsay, a sceptic, on the NT writer Luke]

 Luke is a historian of the first rank; not merely are his statements of fact trustworthy, this author should be placed along with the very greatest of historians.